 Each server should be listed with details of the connection.

-Note: Depending on how far off the existing time on the node was, the NTP client will slowly bring the time in sync.
-Large time jumps can result in erratic application behavior, so it is recommended to allow the system to sync slowly.
+Note: Depending on how far off the existing time on the node was, the NTP client slowly brings the time in sync.
+Large time jumps can result in erratic application behavior, so allow the system to sync slowly.

 #chronyc -a makestep

-Recommended to restart the Commvault services using the following command:
+Restart the Commvault services, using the following command: